What You Need to Know About Weight Cutting in Muay Thai

 Richi Khongsittha on Weight Cutting

-Richi Huerta, professional Muay Thai Fighter and resident sports science coach at Khongsittha Muay Thai has both his opinion on weight cutting in Muay Thai and advice on how to properly weight cut before a fight.
+Richi Huerta, a professional Muay Thai Fighter and resident sports science coach at Khongsittha Muay Thai, offers his perspective on weight cutting in Muay Thai and guidance on how to cut weight before a fight.

-My opinion is this sport has to have weight categories because the idea is making a balanced competition.
-Fighters must be in the same weight because when they are the same weight, there are no serious differences in body composition.
+I believe this sport should include weight categories because the aim is to ensure a balanced competition.
+Fighters must be in the same weight because when they are the same weight, there are no profound differences in body composition.
 Fighting with someone who is three kilograms heavier is risky because the power you can produce with the additional weight means more damage can be done to people who have less weight than you.

 When asked about whether or not weight cutting is dangerous:

 I believe that weight cutting is dangerous.
 The problem is that people don’t do it properly.
 They don’t know how to do it.
-It’s a dangerous and part of the game.
-If you’re cutting 2-3 kilograms, it’s not as dangerous as someone who needs to cut 5 or more kilograms.
-The most weight I’ve cut is 4 kilograms, but will be cutting 5 kilos for my upcoming fight.
-If you plan properly, you will not have to cut so much water weight.
+It’s a dangerous part of the game.
+If you’re cutting 2-3 kilograms, it’s not as dangerous as someone who needs to cut five or more kilograms.
+The most weight I’ve cut is 4 kilograms, but I will be cutting 5 kilos for my upcoming fight.
+If you plan correctly, you will not have to cut so much water weight.

-I believe that you must incorporate a strict diet three weeks prior to a fight.
-First off, you must eat healthy always.
+I believe that you must incorporate a strict diet three weeks before a fight.
+First, you must always eat healthily.
 Healthy doesn’t mean cutting carbs when you’re training or cutting fats.
 This is all essential fuel for your body; cutting them does not make you healthier.
-Keep good sources of protein in your body at all times, and keep it balanced.
-I reduce fruit intake and increase brown rice and oats intake.
-Keeping a high amount of fiber in the food you eat while keeping your glycemic index low is critical to having a properly functioning body when weight cutting.
+Maintain adequate protein intake at all times, and keep it balanced.
+I reduce fruit intake and increase intake of brown rice and oats.
+Maintaining a high fiber intake while keeping your glycemic index low is critical for maintaining proper bodily function during weight cutting.

-On your last week of training, having to cut more than three kilograms can put a very high amount of stress on your body, physically and mentally.
-Cutting salt out of your diet at this time will help you push out the water.
-Reduce your food portions this at this time.
+In your last week of training, having to cut more than three kilograms can put a very high amount of stress on your body, physically and mentally.
+Cutting salt out of your diet at this time will help you eliminate excess water.
+Reduce your food portions at this time.
 Avoid the sweat sauna until the last day.
-People commonly think that the sweat suit and sweat sauna will help you burn fat faster.
-Keep in mind that you are also losing essential minerals like sodium and only drinking water will not replenish them.
+People commonly think that the sweat suit and the sweat sauna will help you burn fat faster.
+Keep in mind that you are also losing essential minerals, such as sodium, and that drinking water alone will not replenish them.
 You will not be properly hydrated, even after sweating profusely.

 If you need to lose that extra 1-2 kilograms of water weight a day before weigh-ins, it will not be dangerous.
-Also, if you’re following a proper, healthy diet, and doing it the right way, there shouldn’t be any problems.
-However adding up all of these stressful situations will make it more dangerous, more stressful, and potentially life threatening.
+Also, if you’re following a proper, healthy diet and doing it the right way, there shouldn’t be any problems.
+However, combining these stressful situations will increase the risk, stress, and potential for life-threatening outcomes.

 Share This: